 For your serenity, PONANT selects a flight and organises the transfer between the airport and the port.
 This package is included in your cruise fare.

-Embarkation day – Montreal/Saint-Pierre and Miquelon
+Embarkation day – Paris/Kangerlussuaq

-Approximate flight duration: 4 h 30.
+Approximate flight duration: 5 h.

 We suggest you to be at the check-in counter 2 hours before departure.